39 verified secrets

 Railroad / Boneville

 Named buildings include: Red Eye Hotel Saloon (a skeleton sliding down the banister), U.R.
 Dade Funeral Parlor, Dirty Bill's Saloon Cafe, Anville Steele Blacksmithing, and a musical act called "Mr. Possum and His Polecat Pickers."
 The Gandy Dancers (skeleton rail workers) are adjusted each season after winter storage.
-The sawmill uses a real chainsaw sound effect.
+The sawmill runs a chainsaw sound effect.

 Near Millennium Force / Display